 What’s hiding behind this type of work?
 What should backpackers be aware of?

 Upon first glance, it sounds pretty fair and achievable.
-However, according to reports of young workers, they address a list of problems that often comes with a farm experience such as:
+However, according to reports of young workers, they address a list of problems that often comes with an 88 days farm work experience such as:

 - Routine underpayment: employers can take advantage of you by not paying you the correct wage/working hours or fix an unreasonable rate of pay.

 - Financial exploitation (E.g.: asking you to pay a deposit to hold your position or asking to stay and pay for accommodation while they promise you a position will be available soon...).